iasb1990/erpnext_documentation/erpnext_documentation/www/docs/user/manual/es/accounts/chart-of-accounts.md

 Para quienes están a cargo de un negocio, es muy importante saber cuán bien le está yendo económicamente.

-> **Tip**: If you can’t read a Balance Sheet it's a good opportunity to start learning about this.
-It will be worth the effort.
-You can also take the help of your accountant to set up your Chart of Accounts.

 Para acceder al Plan de cuentas, ingresar a:
 > Inicio > Cuentas > Maestros > Plan de cuentas